Arts & Literature

 Richard A. Tuggle (Government - Foreign Affairs '70) - Film director and screenwriter.
 Works include Escape from Alcatraz and Tightrope.

 Ann Ward (MA Drama '78) - Costume designer for theatre and dance.
 Won the 1994 Tony Award for Beauty and the Beast.

 Stanley Winston (1946-2008) (CLAS '68) - Motion picture special effects expert.
 Works include the Terminator series of movies, the Jurasssic Park series, Aliens, Iron Man, Edward Scissorhands and Avatar.
 Winner of four Academy Awards.

 Paul J. Witt (CLAS '63) - Film and television producer.
 Works include Three Kings, Dead Poets Society, Here Come the Brides, The Partridge Family, The Golden Girls and Soap.

-Sasheer Zamata (Drama '08) - Repertory Player on Saturday Night Live.
+Sasheer Zamata (Drama '08) - Comedian and former repertory player on Saturday Night Live.